ds-kiel/bandseer/README.md

 # BandSeer — Bandwidth Prediction for Cellular Networks

 Welcome to the BandSeer GitHub repository!

-BandSeer is an efficient stacked Bi-LSTM-based architecture for bandwidth prediction that outperforms state-of-the-art prediction baselines.
+[BandSeer: Bandwidth Prediction for Cellular Networks](https://ieeexplore.ieee.org/document/10639706) is an efficient stacked Bi-LSTM-based architecture for bandwidth prediction that outperforms state-of-the-art prediction baselines.

-It will be presented at the 49th [IEEE Conference on Local Computer Networks (LCN)](https://www.ieeelcn.org/).
+It was presented at the 49th [IEEE Conference on Local Computer Networks (LCN)](https://www.ieeelcn.org/).

-The code will be added before the LCN 2024.

 This project is licensed under the terms of the MIT License.